-A neuropsychological evaluation is a comprehensive and extensive understanding of cognitive processes and brain functioning by using the unique integration of genetic and developmental history and testing data.
-A neuropsychological evaluation identifies and clarifies neurological or neurodevelopmental disorders.
-Neuropsychological evaluations can also be utilized to understand the etiology of a disorder, the evolution of a disorder, track potential changes over time, and provide diagnostic clarity for patients and providers.
+A neuropsychological evaluation is a comprehensive and extensive understanding of cognitive processes and brain functioning.
+By using the unique integration of developmental history and testing data, a neuropsychological evaluation identifies and clarifies neurological or neurodevelopmental diagnoses.
+Neuropsychological evaluations can be utilized to understand the etiology of a disorder, the evolution of a disorder, track potential changes over time, and provide diagnostic clarity.

 - Attention & Concentration